vjandrea/vjandrea.github.io/_posts/2018-12-15-bug-agenda-export-import.md

 Agenda 14 Absolute  12:34:56   0:00:00  Every 5th day
 Agenda 15 Absolute  12:34:56   0:00:00  Every 6th day
 ````
-This happens because there's an error in the exported XML, where we see twice "day_each_month".
+This happens because there's an error in the exported XML, where we see twice `"day_each_month"`.
 (Please notice that the Agenda items index starts from 0, not from 1)
 ````xml
 <Agenda index="5" repeat="day_each_month" date="0000-01-01T00:00:00" time="0" duration="0" special_time="absolute" />